 This of course leads to the obstacle of clarity between consumer and fund managers' expectations over ESG-focused investment products.
 The popular iShares ESG Aware MSCI USA ETF is an example of a fund that has been accused of greenwashing.
 The fund simply tracks an index that negatively screens out companies in non-sustainable industry sectors.

-3 ways to avoid getting greenwashed for your investments
+3 ways to avoid greenwashing in your investments

 Relying on recognised ESG standards